 - Fighting “time eaters” – finding time leaks, controlling the allocation of temporary resources, minimizing unreasonable actions;

-- The ability to recuperate – a good rest is the key to success!
+- The ability to recuperate – a good rest is a key to success!

 The most important thing in work is to start acting, to take the first step.
 This will help the mood to work.
 The motivation for action is the “anchor.”
-Each person has his ritual – morning coffee at his desk, a cigarette before starting work, listening to inspiring music on the way, writing a work plan in the diary.
+Each person has his ritual time management skills – morning coffee at his desk, a cigarette before starting work, listening to inspiring music on the way, and writing a work plan in the diary.

-The creation of anchors is very individual; it may be associated with school, student years when it was necessary to tune in to study.
+The creation of anchors is very individual; it may be associated with school and student years when it was necessary to tune in to study.
 They cause a special emotional state, readiness for battle – activation of internal reserves, concentration of attention.